Decision 963/QĐ-BCT

 Commercial implications

 - For data centres Decision 963 stacks with Circular 60/2025's third-party-data-centre reclassification (issued 2 December 2025, MOIT guidance 13 February 2026 confirming a roughly 49% blended cost increase as DCs moved from manufacturing to commercial tariff).
-Third-party DC operators face a step-change in evening operating cost AND a step-change in arbitrage value if BESS goes in pre-July 2026.
+Third-party DC operators will face a step-change in evening operating cost AND a step-change in arbitrage value if BESS goes in pre-July 2026.
 Captive DCs on manufacturing tariff get the same TOU window restructure but a smaller blended cost step-up.
 See how this applies to data centres →

 Worked example